-- (a) avoid, minimise and mitigate adverse impacts on Aboriginal and Torres Strait Islander peoples' cultural heritage and non-Indigenous cultural heritage of Queensland - (b) achieve the purposes of the relevant Aboriginal Cultural Heritage Act 2003, Torres Strait Islander Cultural Heritage Act 2003 (Cultural Heritage Act/s), and the Queensland Heritage Act 1992 - (c) ensure that the nature and scale of the project does not compromise the cultural heritage significance of a heritage place or heritage area.
+- (a) avoid, minimise and mitigate adverse impacts on Aboriginal and Torres Strait Islander peoples' cultural heritage and non-Indigenous cultural heritage of Queensland - (b) achieve the purposes of the relevant Aboriginal Cultural Heritage Act 2003, Torres Strait Islander Cultural Heritage Act 2003 (Cultural Heritage Act/s), and the Queensland Heritage Act 1992 (Queensland Heritage Act) - (c) ensure that the nature and scale of the project does not compromise the cultural heritage significance of a heritage place or heritage area.

-- 9.130 Identify the Aboriginal Parties of the land within and adjacent to the project area. - 9.131 Identify the existing and potential Aboriginal and Torres Strait Islander peoples' cultural heritage within the project area.
-Describe the existing cultural heritage values of Aboriginal and Torres Strait Islander peoples that may be affected by the project, and the environmental values of the cultural landscape of the affected area in terms of the physical and cultural integrity of lands and waters. - 9.132 Any desktop assessment must be verified and supported by a field survey of the project area.
-The survey must be sufficient to support the preparation of a Cultural Heritage Management Plan (CHMP), where required for the project in accordance with the relevant Cultural Heritage Act(s).
-Describe the relevance of the project to the inclusion of on the Cape York Peninsula on Australia's World Heritage Tentative List 44 and any matters relevant to the Cape York Peninsula Heritage Act 2007. - 9.133 For aspects of non-Indigenous historical heritage protected by the Queensland Heritage Act 1992 (Qld) (Queensland Heritage Act), undertake a study of, and describe, the known and potential historical cultural, archaeological, underwater cultural heritage artefacts and landscape heritage values of the area potentially affected by the project in accordance with the Non-Indigenous cultural heritage EIS information guideline.45 Identify values at local and state thresholds and assess the significance of identified values using recognised criteria.
+- 9.144 Identify the Aboriginal Parties of the land within and adjacent to the project area. - 9.145 Identify the existing and potential Aboriginal and Torres Strait Islander peoples' cultural heritage within the project area.
+Describe the existing cultural heritage values of Aboriginal and Torres Strait Islander peoples that may be affected by the project, and the environmental values of the cultural landscape of the affected area in terms of the physical and cultural integrity of lands and waters. - 9.146 Any desktop assessment must be verified and supported by a field survey of the project area.
+The survey must be sufficient to support the preparation of a Cultural Heritage Management Plan (CHMP), where required for the project in accordance with the relevant Cultural Heritage Act(s). - 9.147 Describe the relevance of the project to the inclusion of the Cape York Peninsula on Australia's World Heritage Tentative List49 and any matters relevant to the Cape York Peninsula Heritage Act 2007. - 9.148 For aspects of non-Indigenous historical heritage protected by the Queensland Heritage Act, undertake a study of, and describe, the known and potential historical cultural, archaeological, underwater cultural heritage artefacts and landscape heritage values of the area potentially affected by the project in accordance with the Non-Indigenous cultural heritage EIS information guideline.
+50 Identify values at local and state thresholds and assess the significance of identified values using recognised criteria.

-- 9.134 Detail potential impacts on Aboriginal and Torres Strait Islander peoples' cultural heritage from the project in accordance with the Aboriginal and Torres Strait Islander cultural heritage EIS information guideline.46 Consider impacts to visual amenity and interference with landforms and waters in determining impact on cultural heritage. - 9.135 Where required as per Part 7 of the relevant Cultural Hertiage Act(s), develop a CHMP informed by the results of the cultural heritage assessment.
-In the alternative, provide reasonably sufficient information about any relevant native title agreement for the project and its effects on the
+9.149 Detail potential impacts on Aboriginal and Torres Strait Islander peoples' cultural heritage from the project in accordance with the Aboriginal and Torres Strait Islander cultural heritage - EIS information guideline.51 Consider impacts to visual amenity and interference with landforms and waters in determining impact on cultural heritage.

-44 Refer to https://parks.des.qld.gov.au/data/assets/pdf_file/0033/329838/cywha-nomination-project-factsheet.pdf.
+49 Refer to https://environment.desi.qld.gov.au/management/world-heritage-areas/potential/cape-york

-45 Refer to Section 5.6 of Preparing an environmental impact statement - Guideline for proponents.
+50 Refer to Section 5.6 of Preparing an environmental impact statement - Guideline for proponents.

-46 Refer to Section 5.6 of Preparing an environmental impact statement - Guideline for proponents.
+51 Refer to Section 5.6 of Preparing an environmental impact statement - Guideline for proponents.

-management of cultural heritage, to the extent allowable.
-Detail potential impacts on Queensland (non-Indigenous) historical heritage identified under the Queensland Heritage Act.

-9.136 Provide strategies to mitigate and manage relevant impacts on cultural heritage values of Aboriginal and Torres Strait Islander peoples and non-Indigenous cultural heritage values from the proposed development.
-Include a strategy to address unexpected archaeological discoveries and cultural places in accordance with the relevant part of the Non-Indigenous cultural heritage - EIS information guideline.
+- 9.150 Where required as per Part 7 of the relevant Cultural Heritage Act(s), develop a CHMP informed by the results of the cultural heritage assessment.
+In the alternative, provide reasonably sufficient information about any relevant native title agreement for the project and its effects on the management of cultural heritage, to the extent allowable. - 9.151 Detail potential impacts on Queensland (non-Indigenous) historical heritage identified under the Queensland Heritage Act. - 9.152 Provide strategies to mitigate and manage relevant impacts on cultural heritage values of Aboriginal and Torres Strait Islander peoples and non-Indigenous cultural heritage values from the proposed development.
+Include a strategy to address unexpected archaeological discoveries and cultural places in accordance with the relevant part of the Non-Indigenous cultural heritage EIS information guideline.